verifythis/verifythis.github.io/content/03memcached/index.md

 ---
-title: 2nd VerifyThis Long-term Challenge
+title: Memcached: VerifyThis Long-term Challenge
-subtitle: Specifying and Verifying a Real-life Remote Key-Value Cache (memcached)
+subtitle: Specifying and Verifying a Real-life Remote Key-Value Cache
 ---

 We propose the **second VerifyThis long-term challenge**: A verified